e-clearing-net/OCHP/OCHP.md

 Not Available | Charging     | Charging process ongoing, charge point occupied.
 No new charging process can be started.
 TTL is set to the expected end of the charging process.
 For example 20 minutes ahead for quick charging.
 Not Available | Blocked      | Parking spot occupied w/o ongoing charging process.
 This may be caused by a parked car that is not ambiguous to charge.
 TTL is set to a date in the near future.
 Not Available | Reserved     | Reserved for now or the near future, no new charging process may be started.
 TTL is set to the date the reservation will expire.
 Usually the status will change than to either *Not Available--Charging* or to *Available--Available* if the reservation was not used..
-Not Available | Out Of Order | Unplanned or planned failure of the charge point.
+Not Available | Out Of Order | Failure or other inoperability.
 TTL is set to the expected end of the failure if known.
+In case of longer service interruptions, the charge point status value should also be set to *Inoperative*, see  [ChargePointStatusType](#ChargePointStatusType).